PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 In all of those papers, the null distribution assigns equal probability to all possible sequences.
 Thus if we have a region of 1000 nucleotides, it assumes that all 4<sup>1000</sup> possible sequences are equiprobable.
 If we see a sequence which has 4^600 sequences with equal or higher fitness, then the functional information in that sequence is computed from the probability 4^600 / 4^1000 = 4^{-400}.
 It is, in bits of information, minus the log to the base 2 of this probability, or -log2 (4^(-400)), which is 800 bits.

+Functional Information is computed for any sequence, by setting the level to its position on the scale.
+The amount of FI that we get by choosing that sequence is -log2(P), where P is the fraction of the initial population that is at or above that level on the scale.
+So if we have chosen a sequence that is up at the 90th percentile, then P = 0.10 and Functional Information is  -log2(0.10) which is 3.322 bits.
+A sequence that is only at the 10th percentile has -log2(0.90) = 0.152 bits.
+There is no requirement that the calculation be done at some special point on the scale, such as where a function is detectable.
+Each possible sequence has some amount of Functional Information.

 ## The problem with Functional Information ##

 As sensible as Functional Information seems to be, it has one deficiency from the point of view of Dembski and Ewert.
 Even when there is a very small probability that a randomly chosen sequence will be this good or better, there is no argument that natural evolutionary processes cannot find a sequence this good or better.
-These processes are not limited to making a single random choice.
+These evolutionary processes are not limited to making a single random choice.
 They include natural selection, which can build up adaptations gradually.

 Can a sequence with 800 bits of FI arise in a population by gradually fixing favorable alleles at 400 sites?
 Unless a design advocate can present a sound argument that it is impossible (or extremely improbable) for this to happen, then observing 880 bits of FI is not evidence for Design Intervention.